LuongTanDat/protobuf-learn/proto2/README.md

 ## Packages

 - In [person2.proto](protoc/person2.proto), we can import Date message from [date_pkg.proto](protoc/date_pkg.proto)

+- But you have to notice that, you have to import consistent package name.

 - Let's see some [C++ code](main.cpp#L131) and [`.proto` file](protoc/person2.proto)